 - Write the extended address to be read into the ERA register (using SPI or Manchester direct access).
 ERA is the 8-bit extended address that determines which extended memory address is to be accessed. - 2.
 Invoke the extended access by writing the direct ERCS.EXT bit with 1.
-The address specified in ERA is then read, and the data is loaded into the ERD registers. - Read the ERD registers (using SPI or Manchester direct access) to obtain the extended data.
-Obtaining all 32 bits takes multiple packets.
+The address specified in ERA is then read, and the data is loaded into the ERD registers. - 3.
+Read the ERD registers (using SPI or Manchester direct access) to get the extended data.
+Obtaining all 32 bits requires multiple packets.

 EEPROM read accesses may take up to 2 μ s to complete.
 The ERCS.RDN bit can be polled to determine if the read access is complete before reading the data.
 Shadow register reads complete in one system clock cycle after synchronization.
-Do not attempt to read the ERD registers if the read access is potentially in process, because it could change during the serial access and the data would be inconsistent.
-It is also possible that an SPI CRC error would be detected if the data were to change during the serial read via the SPI interface.
+Do not attempt to read the ERD registers if the read access is potentially in process, because it could change during the serial access and cause the data to be inconsistent.
+It is also possible to cause an SPI CRC error to be detected if the data changes during the serial read via the SPI interface.